pySam1459/R6Analyser/README.md

 - `IGNS`: (RECOMMENDED) A list of strings specifying the in-game names (IGNs) of the players in the game.
 The first 5 IGNs will be considered team 1.
 If this is not specified, the program will infer the names from the kill feed.

 - `IGN_MODE`: Specifies how the IGNs are processed.
-There are three modes available:
+There are two modes available:
   - `fixed`: Will return `None` for all non-fixed IGNs.
 This mode is used when you have a predefined list of IGNs, and any IGN not in this list will not be considered.
   - `infer`: Will infer the non-fixed IGNs from the OCR's output.
 Use this mode if you want the program to automatically identify and use IGNs from the game feed.
-  - `opposition`: Will return `OPPOSITION` for non-fixed IGNs.
-This mode is useful when you are only interested in statistics for one team and want to group all opposing team members under a single identifier.
 - `SPECTATOR`: (true/false) specifying if the game perspective is in spectator mode, compared to in-person (default).
 - `SCREENSHOT_RESIZE_FACTOR`: A number specifying the factor by which the screenshot is resized before processing.
 This can help in optimizing the OCR performance by adjusting the image size.
 - `SCREENSHOT_PERIOD`: A number specifying the period in seconds between screenshots.
 This determines how frequently the program captures the game feed for analysis.